Lil-Shake/VA-Pi/README.md

 - [03/2025] Code is publicly available.

 ## 📑 Abstract
-We propose **VA-**$\boldsymbol{\pi}$, a lightweight post-training framework that directly optimizes **visual AR models** with a principled **pixel-space objective**, solved by introducing **evidence lower bound (ELBO)** that unifies pixel reconstruction and autoregressive modeling.
-To optimize under the discrete token space, VA-$\pi$ introduces a **reinforcement-based alignment strategy** that treats the AR generator as a policy, uses pixel-space reconstruction quality as its intrinsic reward and Next Token Prediction (NTP) loss with noisy context as regulizer.
+We propose **VA-π**, a lightweight post-training framework that directly optimizes **visual AR models** with a principled **pixel-space objective**, solved by introducing **evidence lower bound (ELBO)** that unifies pixel reconstruction and autoregressive modeling.
+To optimize under the discrete token space, VA-π introduces a **reinforcement-based alignment strategy** that treats the AR generator as a policy, uses pixel-space reconstruction quality as its intrinsic reward and Next Token Prediction (NTP) loss with noisy context as regulizer.

 ## 🔧 Installation